+- Healthier than store bought.
 Tiger nuts are a rich source of nutrients, which help support the immune system and improve digestive, heart and brain health, including (1):-

 - Resistant starch and fibre, which feeds the good bacteria in your gut and can boost our immune system (80% of our immune system is in out gut).